brianpierson2020/broadlinkgo-docker/README.md

 ## Disclaimer
 This repository has no affiliation with the official repository [rob121/broadlinkgo](https://github.com/rob121/broadlinkgo).
+I am not responsible for anything that can possibly go wrong because of this software.
+Please, always back-up your own configuration files before making changes.